Akaito/ZeroToBoto/_posts/2017-07-12-rpg-combat.md

 Create three new kinds of abilities.
 1. Healing.
     - Increase HP by an amount, capped at the target character's maximum HP.
+    - When used, this ability should print out a different message to indicate that it's healing (not damaging).
 2. Ability will increase the amount of damage it deals each time it's used.
     - Be mindful that your damage growth is stored per-object/-instance.
 Not per class.
     - Give two characters this ability.
 Have one use it twice, *then* the other use it once.
 Make sure the first character's use doesn't increase the second's damage dealt.
 3. Ability attacks twice.
     - The example attacks the given target, then attacks itself.
 You can change this up a little if you want.
 But make sure it attacks twice.

 In all cases, and in programming in general, try not to repeat yourself.
 The point of things is to have the computer handle repetitive tasks, not a human.